 What is chatbot software and how does it differ from live chat?

 Unlike live chat software, chatbot software doesn’t connect customers with human agents.
 Instead, chatbot software connects customers with a chatbot that utilizes AI and machine learning to provide natural language answers to common questions.

 Automation assists customers with less complex issues and provides quick answers.
 Chatbot technology enables companies to reduce their average response time, and frees up support agents to focus on more complex queries.

-- Chatbots offer instant responses to common questions like pricing inquiries, improving customer experience with quick resolutions to common issues.
+- Chatbots offer instant responses to common questions like pricing inquiries, improving customer experience with quick resolutions to common issues

-- Chatbot solutions are a highly cost-effective option, as they allow companies to resolve more customer issues without having to hire new customer support reps.
+- Chatbot solutions are a highly cost-effective option, as they allow companies to resolve more customer issues without having to hire new customer support reps

-- By answering commonly asked questions and resolving simple issues, chatbot solutions can free up support agents to focus on more complex questions.
+- By answering commonly asked questions and resolving simple issues, chatbot solutions can free up support agents to focus on more complex questions

 Live chat vs. chatbots: Evaluating their strengths to help you choose the right one (or both)